-Also noteworthy is that the effects of THC and BAC were not found to be synergistic in any of our analyses.
-This agrees with some existing research on lateral control in response to cannabis with and without alcohol (Hartman et. al 2015).
+Also noteworthy is that the effects of THC and BrAC were not found to be synergistic in any of our analyses.
+This is consistent with our previous findings from this study on lateral control (Hartman et. al 2015).
+Because cannabis was inhaled ad libitum, several participants in the low-THC condition had higher blood THC concentrations than participants in the high-THC condition.
+This is due to participants titrating their dose to their preferred level of drug high and tachycardia, as demonstrated multiple times (Hartman et al 2015).
+The availability of blood THC concentrations is a strength of the study, enabling analysis by the active THC blood concentration rather than by dose, as many older studies did.

 Limitations

-The short duration of task periods in this study made it difficult to detect differences in driving behavior.
-Despite BAC having a well-established relationship on driving performance, the only significant performance shift attributable to alcohol was in the message-reading task, which had the second longest duration, and was arguably the most cognitively demanding task.
+The short duration of task periods in this study, while more realistic, made it difficult to detect differences in driving behavior.
+Despite BrAC having a well-established relationship to driving performance, the only significant performance shift attributable to alcohol in this study was in the message-reading task.
+This task had the second-longest duration, and was arguably the most cognitively demanding.
 Future research in this area might require more occurrences of each task, or tasks which are longer in duration.

-Because cannabis was inhaled ad libitum, several participants in the low-THC condition had higher levels of blood THC than participants in the high-THC condition.
-Additionally, while the study population was restricted to occasional smokers and took measures to preclude prior intoxication, some participants had detectable blood THC under placebo conditions.
-The irregular relationship between dosing condition and blood THC, combined with subject-specific cannabis tolerance makes it difficult to uniformly quantify the relationship between blood THC and driving performance.
+While the study population was restricted to occasional to moderate smokers and took measures to preclude prior intoxication, some participants had low detectable blood THC concentrations under placebo conditions from previously self-administered cannabis.
+Another limitation is that concentrations at time-points within the drive were estimated by individual modeling (rather than directly measured) via interpolation from collection times pre- and post-drive, since continuous blood collection during driving was not feasible and would be prohibitively disruptive to the driving and secondary tasks.

-Possible bias may have been introduced by participants recognizing that their driving performance was under observation constant observation by researchers and altering their behavior accordingly.
-In addition, while the study used placebo conditions, it is probable that some participants were aware of their dosing conditions due to their prior familiarity with cannabis and alcohol.
+Possible bias may have been introduced by participants recognizing that their driving performance was under observation and altering their behavior accordingly.
+In addition, while the study used placebo conditions, it is probable that some participants were aware of dosing conditions due to their prior familiarity with cannabis and alcohol.
 Such awareness of study conditions may have led drivers to exhibit greater caution or focus, particularly given the vested interest some participants might have in demonstrating that cannabis does not impair driving performance.
-This notion is at least partially supported by survey data, which shows public attitudes towards driving under the influence of cannabis are less negative than attitudes towards driving under the influence of alcohol.
+This notion is at least partially supported by survey data, which shows public attitudes towards driving under the influence of cannabis are less negative than attitudes towards driving under the influence of alcohol (McCarthy et al. 2007).

+Conclusion

+Due to THC’s effect on higher cognitive performance, evaluating divided-attention tasks such as these in drivers with cannabis impairment is important—especially given the current high prevalence of cellular phones and other driving distractions.
+Our research suggests that divided attention is an area of concern following acute cannabis, particularly for complex tasks and more research is needed to understand the effects across the spectrum of divided attention while driving including in longer distraction engagements.
+This raises significant safety concerns, exemplified by increased durations of lane departures during an artist-search task.
+As cannabis legalization increases across the US, additional research on THC’s impact on driving performance is essential.

 ACKNOWLEDGMENTS AND DISCLOSURES

-[Add]
+Cannabis used in this study was obtained from the NIDA Drug Supply Program.

 REFERENCES